-- About ½ hour before the levain is ready take 75g of butter out of the fridge and cube it.
-Leave it come up to temperature on the kitchen counter.
+- About ½ hour before the levain is ready, take 75g of butter out of the fridge and cut it into cubes.
+Leave it to come up to temperature on the kitchen counter.

-- When the levain has grown to its peak put the boule on the kitchen counter and add the levain on top.
+- When the levain has peaked, put the boule on the kitchen counter and scatter the levain on top.

 - Knead it into the dough.
 About 5-6 minutes.
 Leave it to rest covered for about 30 minutes.